Alexander Semionov: Biography

-To the middle of 1960 there is a characteristic style of painting of Semionov, his favorite themes and methods of their development.
-In cityscapes he aspires to transfer the sensation of street, movement, to keep on a canvas the peeped scenes of a city life.
-The great attention he gives to light and shadow contrasts and plain air effects, to transfer volumes of urban spaces.
+By the mid-1960s Semionov developed a characteristic style of painting, favorite themes and methods of their development.
+In cityscapes he aspires to transfer the sensation of street, movement, and to keep on a canvas the peeped scenes of a city life.
+He gives great attention to light and shadow contrasts, and plain air effects to transfer volumes of urban spaces.
 The artist liked to paint Leningrad in rainy weather, masterly transferring game of color stains on wet asphalt.

 Semionov's paintings are distinguished by finesse plain air, bright saturated colors and accurate transfer of tonal relations.
 Generalized drawing with a brush along with the active use of palette knife made of various texture painting, and allow the artist to achieve unity of artistic conception and its realization on canvas.

 In 1965–1980 Semionov was regarded as a leader of Russian cityscape painting.
 He created a truthful image of a modern Leningrad (At the Kirov Prospekt in Leningrad, 1965, Leningrad Motive, 1967, At the Isaakievskaya Square in Leningrad, 1972, View at the Smolny Cathedral in Leningrad, 1974, Leningrad Theme, 1974, At the Suvorov Prospekt in Leningrad, 1975, Nevsky Prospekt in Evening Lights, 1976, Rainy Day, 1977, Leningrad Bridges, 1977, A Night at the Isaaky Square, 1978, Liteyny Bridge, 1982, and others).
 Some of his paintings are now perceived as literary evidence of the recent era: Nevsky Prospekt decorated brightly colored flags and banners (Nevsky Prospekt in Holiday, 1970, Nevsky Prospekt, 1977), the familiar streets, retaining its appearance in the paintings of the artist (Malaya Sadovaya street, 1979).

 In 1960–1980 Alexander Semionov painted a lot in the picturesque suburbs of Leningrad.
 His paintings allow speak of him as a subtle master of the lyrical landscape.
 Among them Spring in the garden, 1967, A Midday in Pushkin town, 1968, Relic of the Past, 1968, A Bush of Lilac, 1969, In the Pushkin Town, 1969, Summer Day, 1973, After the rain, 1976, Clear up, 1976, Windy Day, 1976, Chikino Lake, 1978, Griazno Village, 1978, A Path in the village of Rozhdestveno, 1979, A Summer, 1979, and others.

 In the 1970s Semionov's paintings were presented at the exhibitions of Soviet art in Japan, and in the 1990s at the auctions and exhibitions of Russian art in France, Italy, the UK, and the US.

 Alexander Mikhailovich Semionov died on 23 June 1984 in Leningrad at the age of sixty-three.

 In 1987, in the exhibition halls of the Leningrad Union of Artists held an exhibition of the works of Alexander Semionov, shown later in the cities of Leningrad region.
 His paintings reside in art museums and private collections in Russia, Japan, the US, England, France, and throughout the world.